QUOTES-Hope, anger and defiance greet birth of Israel's new government | Law-Order

 "On behalf of the American people, I congratulate Prime Minister Naftali Bennett, Alternate Prime Minister and Foreign Minister Yair Lapid, and all the members of the new Israeli cabinet.
 I look forward to working with Prime Minister Bennett to strengthen all aspects of the close and enduring relationship between our two nations."
 NABIL ABU RUDEINEH, SPOKESMAN FOR PALESTINIAN PRESIDENT MAHMOUD ABBAS

 "This is an internal Israeli affair.
 Our position has always been clear, what we want is a Palestinian state on the 1967 borders with Jerusalem as its capital."
-DOMINIC RAAB, BRITISH FOREIGN SECRETARY VIA TWITTER
+BORIS JOHNSON, BRITISH PRIME MINISTER VIA TWITTER

-"Congratulations to @naftalibennett & @yairlapid on forming a new government in Israel.
-I look forward to continued cooperation on security, trade and climate change, and working together to secure peace in the region."
+"On behalf of the UK, I offer my congratulations to @naftalibennett and @yairlapid on forming a new government in Israel.
+As we emerge from COVID-19, this is an exciting time for the UK and Israel to continue working together to advance peace and prosperity for all."
+TOR WENNESLAND, U.N.
+MIDDLE EAST PEACE ENVOY VIA TWITTER

+"I look forward to working with the Government to advance the ultimate goal of a lasting peace between Israelis and Palestinians."
 CHARLES MICHEL, EUROPEAN COUNCIL PRESIDENT VIA TWITTER

 "Congratulations to Prime Minister @naftalibennett and to Alternate PM & MFA @yairlapid for the swearing in of the new Israeli government.
 Looking forward to strengthen the partnership for common prosperity and towards lasting regional peace & stability."
 FAWZI BARHOUM, HAMAS SPOKESMAN